What is anxiety?

 Obsessive Compulsive Disorder (OCD)

-OCD is characterised by obsessive thoughts and compulsive rituals or behaviors done in an attempt to reduce anxiety.
+OCD is characterised by obsessive thoughts and compulsive rituals or behaviours done in an attempt to reduce anxiety.
+Please note that OCD is not one of Chantal Kayem’s areas of expertise so she cannot help someone whose primary concern is OCD.

 Social anxiety occurs when an individual fears social situations, being judged by others and/or public speaking.